The Conundrum of Disappearing Market Volatility

 Long March to Higher Interest Rates

-Jim Cielinski, Global Head of Fixed Income, examines the new global economic environment, where fiscal policy supplants monetary policy as an engine of economic growth.
+We've entered a new global economic environment, where fiscal policy supplants monetary policy as an engine of economic growth.
 China will be watched as it shifts from an export production orientation economy to a domestic consumption oriented one.

 Natasha Ebtehadj, Portfolio Manager, Asian Equities takes a look at Asian markets and their ability to withstand any potential changes to global trade dynamics that may result from the policies of the new American administration.
 She believes that, while not immune, Asian economies possess enough diversity to provide investment opportunities should significant changes be enacted.